 - the university has reason to believe that an account is being used in violation of university policies, federal, or state law.

-5.5 Monitoring of usage, inspection of files
+5.5 Monitoring of usage and inspection of files

 Georgia Southwestern State University may routinely monitor and log usage data, such as network session connection times and end-points, CPU and disk utilization for each user, security audit trails, network loading, etc. In all cases, an individual's privileges and right of privacy are to be preserved to the greatest extent possible.

 If during the process of the routine activities, IIT discovers a clear violation of policy (e.g. pornographic material or illegal file download/sharing) this violation will be reported to Office of the Dean of Students (for students) or HR director (for employees).

 Georgia Southwestern State University may suspend computer and network privileges of an individual as a result of formal disciplinary action imposed by the Office of the Dean of Students (for students) or the employee's department in consultation with the appropriate supervisor or HR director (for employees).

 5.7 Suspension of a network connection

 IIT will temporally disconnect a suspect computer from the network if the situation warrants.
 A computer could be temporally disconnected from the network as a result of evidence of excessive bandwidth use from obvious peer to peer traffic or if there is evidence a computer has a virus or evidence that a computer has been hacked and/or is being used to illegally share files.

 Georgia Southwestern State University has the responsibility to develop, implement, maintain, and enforce appropriate security procedures to ensure the integrity of individual and institutional information, however stored, and to impose appropriate penalties when privacy is purposefully abridged.